-Gem gals, I recently became aware of salt and pepper diamonds.
+I only recently became aware of salt and pepper diamonds, which I'm a little embarrassed about.
 I guess they’re incredibly popular!
 Now, you may be wondering, just like I did, what they are and why people are excited about them.
 So let’s get right to it!

 First off — what are salt and pepper diamonds?

 Well, we all know what diamonds are.
 Sparkly, White.
 Did I mention sparkly?
 So, salt and pepper diamonds are more gray.
 They have tiny blemishes and imperfections inside (in gemologist language, we call these inclusions) that cause their color to change.
 So, diamonds with white imperfections are the “salt,” and diamonds with the black imperfections are the “pepper.”

 Range of color for salt and pepper diamonds. (image courtesy of Alexis Russell)

 When I talk to women, they’re always looking for something different, something unique.
 And these diamonds fit the bill.
 They’re trending for millennials especially.
 And I’ve talked to plenty of brides who were so excited to discover these!

 If you think about it, they’re traditional enough for people who still want a diamond for their engagement ring, but different enough to show off your style and personality.

 A salt and pepper diamond ring from Etsy

 Salt and pepper diamonds, in another time and place, would have been considered too imperfect to sell.
 Traditionally, the more internal flaws a diamond has, the lower quality (and price) it was.
 But salt and pepper diamonds seem unafraid of their flaws, and you can see that some of them are really quite beautiful.